-The Street Maintenance Division will partner with the Fleet Maintenance Division to maintain a fleet of 15 tandem dump trucks.
-Fleet Maintenance will endeavor to maintain a targeted goal of 12 vehicles in operational condition at all times capable of performing snow and ice control on major and local streets.
+The Street Maintenance Division will partner with the Fleet Maintenance Division to maintain a fleet of 10 tandem dump trucks.
+Fleet Maintenance will endeavor to always maintain a targeted goal of 7 vehicles in operational condition capable of performing snow and ice control on major and local streets.